-- 4) Actively be working on a project that will bring positive change to the queer community.
+- 2) Serve as a liaison to state and union wide organizations such as University of California Student Association (UCSA), and the University of California LGBTQI Steering Committee (SCOM/UCQC) and to the greater University of California Queer community. - 3) Bring queer visibility to the state-wide/national forefront by maintaining a working relationship with Lobby Corps. - 4) Hold a minimum of two (2) regularly scheduled office hours per week. - 5) Work on outreach to the surrounding Tri-County queer high school/youth, and/or alumni communities. - G) Duties and Powers of the Media and Marketing Coordinator: - 1) Maintain the website and Facebook/Twitter/Instagram groups, pages, and accounts and update them regularly with events the commission organizes and sponsors and with articles and news stories relevant to the queer community at UCSB and beyond. - 2) Create flyers for the commissions events, programming and board member projects. - Oversee the overall aesthetic of the commission and maintain a professional and clean image for the organization (this includes updating websites, graphics, logos, banners, etc. at any time when deemed necessary). - 4) Actively be working on a project that will bring positive change to the queer community.
 Create a strategy chart and give themselves a set of deadlines that will lead to the end of the quarter or the completion of the project.
 Revise deadlines as the project advances.
-At the end of each quarter, turn in a progress report and indicate potential changes or improvements. - J) Duties and Powers of the Queerstorian: - 1) Record and be responsible for distribution of minutes to members, officers, and Senate. - a) Distribute minutes to members upon request. - b) keep a record of all meeting attendees and an updated list of all voting members. - 2) Keep an excel sheet with the commission's budget to be updated weekly and either kept on the A.S.
-Queer Commission office computer, or distributed to all of the elected members. - 3) Maintain an updated record of the budget and all expenditures of the commission and distribute to all officers on a regular basis. - 4) Maintain the website and Facebook/Twitter group and update when necessary. - 5) Oversee an A.S.
-Queer Commission archive. - 6) Hold two (2) regularly scheduled office hours per week. - 7) Maintain an updated record of the history of stipulations given by Queer Commission to organizations we have funded. - 8) Follow up with funding requests by emailing/contacting organizations who request funds and notifying them of any stipulations such as including Queer Commission's and Associated Student's logos on any promotional material for events/projects funded by the commission. - 9) Work with Co-Chairs to address all emails in a timely fashion. - 10) Actively work on a project which will bring positive change to the queer community.
-Create a strategy chart and including a set of deadlines that will lead to the end of the quarter or the completion of the project.
-Revise deadlines as the project advances.
-At the end of the quarter turn in a debrief of the progress made in the quarter and any changes the project may need. - K) Duties and Powers of the Senate Member: - 1) Serve as liaison between the Commission and Senate. - a) Attend at least 3 meetings per quarter. - b) Maintain weekly communication via debrief on Senate meeting with the commission's executive board. - 2) Maintain critical lens of legislation/proposed projects/events brought before the Senate that would potentially affect the commission/queer community. - 3) Be responsible for updating Commission's section in the legal code to ensure it reflects goals/mission of the Commission. - 4) Serve as informational resource to Commission of procedures (financial or otherwise) of Associated Students. - 5) Provide visibility for the queer community by speaking up during Senate meetings.
+At the end of each quarter, turn in a progress report and indicate potential changes or improvements. - H) Duties and Powers of the Administrative Coordinator: - 1) Record and be responsible for distribution of minutes to members, officers, and Senate. - a) Distribute minutes to members upon request. - b) Keep a record of all meeting attendees and an updated list of all voting members. - Keep an excel sheet with the commission's budget to be updated weekly and either kept on the A.S.
+Queer Commission office computer, or distributed to all of the elected members. - 3) Maintain an updated record of the budget and all expenditures of the commission and distribute to all officers on a regular basis. - 4) Oversee an A.S.
+Oueer Commission archive. - 5) Hold two (2) regularly scheduled office hours per week. - 6) Maintain an updated record of the history of stipulations given by Queer Commission to organizations we have funded. - 7) Work with Co-Chairs to address all financial emails in a timely fashion. - I) Duties and Powers of the Senate Member: - 1) Serve as liaison between the Commission and Senate. - a) Attend at least 3 meetings per quarter. - b) Maintain weekly communication via debrief on Senate meeting with the commission's executive board.

+- 2) Maintain critical lens of legislation/proposed projects/events brought before the Senate that would potentially affect the commission/queer community. - 3) Be responsible for updating Commission's section in the legal code to ensure it reflects goals/mission of the Commission. - 4) Serve as informational resource to Commission of procedures (financial or otherwise) of Associated Students. - 5) Provide visibility for the queer community by speaking up during Senate meetings. - 6) Maintain communication with the Commission on any special projects being worked on in Senate in which the commission can be a part of, and create debrief reports to turn in to the commission accordingly.